|

 Sometimes, we may only know that something is "greater than" a certain value,

-or "less than or equal to" another value.
+or "less than" another value.

 These situations are referred to as inequalities (because they are not simply "equal").